heygent/embanalysis/thesis/src/03-analysis.md

 ![3D t-SNE structure in Llama](plots/llama_tsne_3d.png){#fig:llama-tsne-3d}

 By applying the procedure in 3D, the helical structures become more visible.
-Interactive visualizations are helpful in this context, as they give a sense of depth, but still the helices are clearly visible.
+Interactive visualizations are helpful in this context, as they give a sense of depth, but even in a still frame the helices are clearly visible.
 With this visualization we get singular helices clustered by the hundreds' digit, also due to setting a low perplexity value to let the structures emerge locally.

 ![UMAP in Llama with cosine similarity.](plots/Llama-3.2-1B-Instruct_10_umap_cosine_digit_visualizations_v1.svg){#fig:llama-umap-cosine-digits}